What We Do

 Budget Grows with District Expansion

-Downtown Ventura Partners, listening to stakeholder input, prioritizes its commitment to keeping the district Clean & Safe by allocating 70% of its budget ($685,900) to this critical service.
-Another 20% ($178,200) supports Economic Enhancements, from events and our newsletter to business recruitment and retention programs.
-The final slice of the budget earmarks 10% of funds ($96,200) to Advocacy & Administration, which includes DVP’s outreach, administrative expenses and advocacy at City Hall and other agencies.
+Downtown Ventura Partners, listening to stakeholder input, prioritizes its commitment to keeping the district Clean & Safe by allocating 70% of assessments ($744,200) to this critical service.
+Another 20% ($198,000) supports Economic Enhancements, from events and our newsletter to business recruitment and retention programs.
+The final slice of the budget earmarks 10% of funds ($109,000) to Advocacy & Administration, which includes DVP’s outreach, administrative expenses and advocacy at City Hall and other agencies.

 - Continue to emphasize District wide cleanliness, particularly steam-cleaning.

-- Advance our parking goals related to the new parking structure and other plans in progress.
+- Advance our parking goals related to the creation of a new parking structure, solutions to the deteriorating Harbor Blvd. garage and other development plans in progress.

-- Deploy Julie Henszey, the new Activation Manager, to engage all existing and new stakeholders.
+- Continue to engage all existing and new stakeholders.

 - Promote and market Downtown as an authentic and activated cultural and retail space and increasingly residential hub of the community.

-- Continue stewardship of the expanded Park Safety Ambassador Program, and seek to expand evening hours in summer.
+- Continue stewardship of the expanded Park Safety Ambassador Program, and seek to expand evening and overnight hours in summer.

-- Partner with Code Enforcement to remove news racks and clean up derelict or abandoned properties.
+- Partner with Code Enforcement to educate and ensure Covid compliance and clean up derelict or abandoned properties.